shortstheory/dtn-unetstack/README.md

 Goals which will not be covered by the first iteration but which may be covered in the future are:

 * Dedicated ACK schemes.
 Though this is very important in DTNs, we are only focussing on single hop routing and we only need to make sure our message has reached the next hop node.
+This will be covered by using ReliableLinks for single hops.
 * Multihop routing of PDUs.
 * Dynamic routing protocols.
 * Fragmentation and reassembly of large PDUs.